 Undergraduate and graduate students from any program at SFU are invited to submit digital or web maps to the SFU GIS Day Student Map Competition.
 Maps may be made specifically for this competition or may be previously produced for another purpose (such as a conference or coursework) using any method.
 Maps will be publicly displayed on the SFU Library website, on screens in public areas of SFU Library, and via projector at GIS Day on November 13th.
-If the maps have been previously published, attendees need to make sure they own the copyright to their maps.
+Students must make sure they own the copyright or have permission to share the maps in these ways.
 This competition is only open to students currently registered at SFU.

 How to enter

 Send your map to Sarah Zhang, GIS & Map Librarian / Librarian for Geography, at firstname.lastname@example.org with “GIS Day Student Map Competition” as the subject line.
 Your submission should include an attached JPEG or TIFF (if the file size is too big to email, please send a link to the file on Vault), or a link to a web map, and the following information in the body of the email: the title of your map, your name, SFU program, and a short paragraph description of the purpose of your map, methods, and software and data used.
 The attachment should be only the map; no larger documents containing a map (such as research posters) will be accepted.